Inklingo

 adjectiveB1general

-Use 'aliados' specifically when referring to groups or entities that are working together or are in alliance, often in a political or military context.
+Use 'aliados' specifically when referring to groups or entities that are formally working together, like in military or political alliances.

 Two distinct, colorful shields, one yellow and one green, tightly bound together by a thick, decorative, knotted rope.